Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Talk to your managers first.

 Getting managers on board with your plans can help ease employee concerns during the transition.
-Have an open and honest conversation with supervisors and team leaders and answer any questions they may have.
-Managers are your eyes in the field, so equipping them in advance with knowledge about the benefit reductions will help with the next step — telling employees.
+Have an open and honest conversation with supervisors and team leaders and address any questions they may have.
+Since managers are your eyes on the ground, preparing them ahead of time will make the next step — talking to employees — much smoother.

 3. Be transparent with employees ASAP.

-When it’s time to tell employees the cold, hard truth that a benefit is being taken away, transparency is a must.
-Being vague or unclear about benefit eliminations will only cause team members to become upset, and delaying the conversation altogether will only compound the problem.
+When it’s time to tell employees the hard truth that a benefit is being cut, transparency is a must.
+Being vague will only frustrate your team, and putting off the conversation will make things worse.

-Jared Pope, the founder and CEO of Work Shield, has more than 20 years of experience protecting and cultivating workplace culture.
-He advises that honest communication is one of the most crucial components for minimal fallout when removing employee benefits.
+Jared Pope, founder and CEO of Work Shield, has more than 20 years of experience protecting and cultivating workplace culture.
+He says honest communication is key to minimizing fallout when removing employee benefits.

-“Most employees are willing to accept change if the employer is transparent,” Pope told business.com.
-“Also, if benefits are changing that could impact employee’s budgets, the more advance notice the organization can provide, the better.”
+“Most employees are willing to accept change if the employer is transparent,” Pope explained.
+“Also, if benefits are changing that could impact employees’ budgets, the more advance notice the organization can provide, the better.”

 4. Lead with empathy.

-In addition to transparency, begin the benefit-reduction conversations with empathy.
-No one likes to hear bad news, but delivering it in a way that makes your employees still feel valued and understood can go a long way in terms of how it’s received.
-Show compassion for the way removing this benefit will affect them.
+Along with business transparency, approach benefit-reduction conversations with empathy.
+No one likes to hear bad news, but delivering it in a way that helps employees feel valued and understood can make a big difference.
+Show compassion for how the change will affect them.

 5. Explain the “what, why, how.”

-“Share what the alternative was if the benefit was not cut,” said Clark.
+Clark suggests going over the steps you tried before making this decision (e.g., shrinking office space or leadership pay cuts) and the alternatives you’re avoiding.”Share what the alternative was if the benefit was not cut,” Clark advised.
 “This could be cutting salaries or reducing headcount.
 This is crucial to bringing understanding to the situation.”

 6. Offer alternative benefits, if possible.

-“[Adding less-costly benefits] lessens the fear of scarcity and helps the employee to know that the employer is trying to compensate in other ways,” said Pope.
+“[Adding less-costly benefits] lessens the fear of scarcity and helps the employee to know that the employer is trying to compensate in other ways,” Pope explained.
 “The goal is to be authentic and open about the decision.”

 7. Recognize and support employees.

 Your responsibility to your employees in this situation doesn’t end as soon as you have “the talk.”
-Staffers will likely experience some unease and disappointment during the transition, and that’s OK.
-But it’s crucial that your leadership team is around to support them, whether that’s through town halls, team meetings or casual coffee chats.
+Your team will likely experience some unease and disappointment during the transition, and that’s OK.
+It’s crucial that your leadership team stays visible and supportive, whether through town halls, team meetings or casual coffee chats.

 It’s especially important that you remind employees just how important and valuable they are to the organization and that cutting back on benefits is not a reflection of their performance.
 Whether employees work remotely or in the office, Clark advises creating chances for team members to feel seen and heard whenever possible.